TeamCodeStream/codestream-guide/docs/src/gettingStarted/code-review.md

 While you are performing a review, you can even comment on files that are not part of the review, and they will get added as a reply to the review.
-This is helpful to be able to point your teammate to another location in the codebase that might have a hint of a better way to do something.
+This is helpful to be able to point your teammate to another location in the codebase that might be an example of a better way to do something.

 ![Request a Change](../assets/images/ReviewChgReqCheck.png)